 CRANAplus LINKS Mentoring program offers rural and remote health professionals, an opportunity of mutually rich learning, and development - beneficial for both the mentee and mentors.

 LINKS program is voluntary for individuals to register as either a mentee and mentor.
 LINKS is a structured program with an on-line module and mentoring contract agreement.
 In addition, it is flexible and accommodates individuals’ specific learning needs in a supportive and nurturing manner.

-Together with Bush Support Services the program coordinator will provide support to develop the mentoring relationship through regular contact including use of telephone, emails, and Skype.
+Together with Bush Support Services and the program coordinator, we provide support to develop the mentoring relationship through regular contact including use of telephone, emails, and Skype.